-Every day we face with dozen tickets in Jira.
-Finding the proper issue is not an easy task.
-We face with duplicates, tickets that someone else has already submitted.
+Every day we face with dozen tickets in Jira and searching for the proper issue is not an easy task.
+We face duplicates, and tickets that someone else has already submitted.
 So, as a result, users often need to find duplicates in Jira to prevent confusion.

 In Jira duplicate issue means that cloned issue corresponds to the same project.
-To prevent the needless job you should try to make sure that issues you report are not duplicates.
+To prevent the needless job you should try to make sure that the issues you report are not duplicates.
 Otherwise, those bugs will be closed or will create a mess in tasks.

-Using Find Duplicates add-on for Jira you can easily simplify your work and save your time.
+Using the Find Duplicates add-on for Jira you can easily simplify your work and save your time.

-- Filter – try unique keywords.
-Some of common words (as issue, problem, solution, good, component etc.) are automatically excluded.
-Use “Words to ignore during duplicates search” field to exclude frequently used words.
+- The next step is “Filter” – try unique keywords.
+Some common words (such as issue, problem, solution, good, component, etc.) are automatically excluded.
+Use the “Words to ignore during duplicates search” field in Settings to exclude frequently used words.

 - Try different keywords in the title – the whole title or title with the main area.

-- To use filtering and browser search together check “Keep browser’s auto-suggest list on issue creation” in configuration.
+- To use filtering and browser search together check “Keep browser’s auto-suggest list on issue creation” in the configuration.
 It will be easier to use filtering and browser search together.
-If there are more keywords to try and you have not found a duplicate yet then keep trying different keywords into the browser search.
+If there are more keywords to try and you have not found a duplicate yet then keep trying different keywords in the browser search.
 All potential duplicates will appear in search results.

-- To keep an eye on duplicates use “Show ‘Potential Duplicates’ panel on each issue page” option and “Use plug-in’s Quick Issue Search in Jira header search box” option to have an ability to search the right task.
+- To keep an eye on duplicates use the “Show ‘Potential Duplicates’ panel on each issue page” option and the “Use plug-in’s Quick Issue Search in Jira header search box” option to have the ability to search for the right task.

-- Looking to the title is not enough and it is better to read the description or look video and screenshots.
-Open issue duplicates in a new window by customized the “Open issue duplicates in a new window” checkbox.
+- Looking at the title is not enough and it is better to read the description or look at the video and screenshots.
+Open issue duplicates in a new window by customizing the “Open issue duplicates in a new window” checkbox.
 It is necessary to use keywords and open all similar suggested issues.

-- If you find an already existing issue include a link to the old issue with the next steps to mark this duplicate defect: open issues, click Link on one of the issue and click on a plus icon to link the relevant task.
+- If you find an already existing issue duplicate include a link to the old issue with the next steps to mark this duplicate defect: open issues, click “Link” on one of the issues, and click on a plus icon to link the relevant task.